Do you want a cookie?

 It depends on whether your variety is a summer, fall or winter leek.
 You can sow summer and fall varieties between February and April.
 Winter leeks are sown in April and May.

 Leeks can be planted outdoors from April.
-When planting out, observe the planting distance of 30 x 15 cm/ 11,8 x 5,9 in.
-Leeks are good neighbors in mixed cultivation.
+When planting out, observe the planting distance of 30 x 15 cm/11,8 x 5,9 in.
+Leeks are good companion plants in mixed cultivation.
 Its scent keeps many pests and diseases at bay.

 Summer leeks are ready for harvest from mid-July.
 If you cut your summer leeks close to the ground, you can even harvest them twice.
 Winter leeks usually remain in the field until the new year and can be harvested until May.